Last Updated on February 28, 2021 by Shaun Snapp

-- Oracle realized that building cloud infrastructure is extremely expensive and time-consuming.
-It takes years to buy land, build, equip, and staff facilities, and lay private fiber underneath metropolitan centers and oceans around the globe.
-Oracle simply did not want to make the investment as Oracle has a short investment horizon built around getting quick hits.
+- Oracle realized that building cloud infrastructure is costly and time-consuming.
+It takes years to buy land, build, equip, and staff facilities, and lay private fiber underneath metropolitan centers and oceans worldwide.
+Oracle did not want to invest as Oracle has a short investment horizon built around getting quick hits.

 If They Come, We Will Build It

-Oracle’s solution was to adopt the “If they come, we will build it” mantra and instead of building their own cloud, Oracle started leasing colocation space from Cologix and Digital Realty.
+Oracle’s solution was to adopt the “If they come, we will build it” mantra.
+Instead of building their own cloud, Oracle started leasing colocation space from Cologix and Digital Realty.

-This seemed like a solution until customers started complaining from long and repeated outages sometimes lasting for 24 hours, which was a topic we uncovered and published in the article The Problem with the Oracle Cloud and Colocation.
+This seemed like a solution until customers started complaining about long and repeated outages, sometimes lasting for 24 hours, a topic we uncovered and published in the article The Problem with the Oracle Cloud and Colocation.

 - Oracle cloud customers do not receive service credits for either planned or unplanned downtime.

-CAPEX spending on cloud infrastructure is both a leading indicator of the ability to compete at scale and a confirmation of success with customers.
+CAPEX spending on cloud infrastructure is both a leading indicator of the ability to compete at scale and confirm success with customers.
 In cloud computing, CAPEX is the ultimate form of putting your money where your mouth is because no amount of jawboning alone will conjure up data centers or pack them with millions of servers.